linux-china/dotenvx-rs/README.md

 with some differences:

 - Smaller and faster: less 6M binary size, faster because Rust rewrite
-- profile introduced to make key management easier
+- Global `--profile` as first citizen to make it easy to manage different environments
 - Global private key management: Use `dotenvx init --global` to create a global `$HOME/.env.keys` file and manage private keys for different environments by profile style.
 - Add `init` sub command to create `.env` and `.env.keys` file